-The minimum earnings for contribution calculation purposes are equal to the legal monthly minimum wage in the insured's geographic area.
-The maximum earnings for contribution calculation purposes are 25 times the legal monthly minimum wage in Mexico City.
+The minimum earnings used to calculate contributions are the legal monthly minimum wage in the insured's geographic area.

+The maximum earnings used to calculate contributions are 25 times the legal monthly minimum wage in Mexico City.

 Family assistance (means-tested): The person or family must be assessed as needy.